MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 ### Task 4 -  Verify a PIM notification was issued

 When you earlier configured the Helpdesk Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
 Since Alex Wilber just self-activated the role, Holly should receive a notification of this activity.
-This task will verify that Holly received this notification.
+This task will verify that Holly received a notification.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
-Select the **Microsoft Office Home** tab.
+In your Edge browser, select the **Home | Microsoft 365** tab.

-2. On the **Microsoft Office Home** page, in the column of application icons on the left-side of the screen, select **Outlook**.
-This will open Outlook for Holly Dickson's mailbox.
+2. On the **Welcome to Microsoft 365** page, in the column of application icons on the left-side of the screen, select the **Apps** icon.

+3. On the **Apps** page, select the **Outlook** tile.
+This will open Outlook for Holly Dickson's mailbox in a new tab.

-3. In Holly's **Inbox**, verify that Holly received a PIM generated email indicating that **Alex Wilber activated the Helpdesk Administrator role assignment**.
+4. In Holly's Outlook mailbox, her **Inbox** is displayed by default.
+Verify that Holly received a PIM generated email indicating that **Alex Wilber activated the Helpdesk Administrator role assignment**.

-4. Select the email to open it.
+5. Select the email to open it.
 Review the information in the email.

-Select the **View History** button.
+6. To review the audited list of activities related to Alex's self-approval of the Helpdesk Administrator role, select the **Microsoft Entra admin center** tab in your Edge browser.

+7. In the **Microsoft Entra admin center**, the **Adatum Corporation - Settings** page should be displayed.
+This is where you left off in the prior task.
+In the middle pane, under the **Activity** section towards the bottom of the page, select **Resource audit**.

-5. In the **Adatum Corporation | Resource audit** window, review the audited list of activities related to Alex's self-approval of the Helpdesk Administrator role.
+8. In the **Adatum Corporation | Resource audit** page, review the list of PIM activities.
+Note the two most recent activities, which include Alex's request to be assigned to the Helpdesk Administrator role, and the completion of Alex's request.

-6. Leave your browser and all tabs open for the next task.
+9. Leave your browser and all tabs open for the next task.

 # Proceed to Lab 4 - Exercise 3